pusyak/weather-widget/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.\[current-weather.css](..%2F..%2F..%2Freact-weather-app-main%2Fsrc%2Fcomponents%2Fcurrent-weather%2Fcurrent-weather.css)
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\